masoncfrancis/homelogger/README.md

 HomeLogger is a home maintenance tracker inspired by [LubeLogger](https://github.com/hargata/lubelog).

 The project is still in it's infancy.
-Keep checking back here to keep an eye on our progress.
+Keep checking back here to keep an eye on the progress.

 ### Tech Stack